Posted on:

 - Refresh the presentation (Ctrl+R or Cmd+R)

-- Try presenting in Chrome instead of other browsers
+- Try Chrome instead of another browser

 Can't Find Audio Option in Insert Menu